marques-batoon/marques-batoon.github.io/projects/epic.md

   <img width="600px" class="img-thumbnail" src="../img/school.jpeg">
 </div>

 On visits to universities or community centers our topics were more challenging to match the audience.
-Several topics we talked about were Hawaii's history and relations with Japan and sister cities/states,
+Several topics we talked about were Hawaii's history and relations with Japan and sister cities/states, environmental issues in Hawaii, and food history.
+We also helped introduce a special festival that celebrated the sister city relationship between Hawaii and Uwajima by giving a speech in Japanese welcoming and thanking everyone for inviting us to the wonderful event.

 <div class="text-center p-4">
   <img width="400px" class="img-thumbnail" src="../img/uwajima_hawaii.png">